hypernormalisation/zeal/README.md

-# retator
+# zeal
-Sim to explore optimal retribution paladin rotations wrt haste
+Tools and docs for TBC ret paladin calcs